 Dual agency is a term used to describe an agency relationship in a transaction where one broker represents both the buyer and the seller.
 Traditionally the buyer will have an agent, and the seller will have an agent (or one or both of those parties will opt to negotiate for themselves).
 But, it may be advantageous for one broker to represent both the buyer and the seller in certain situations.

-In a dual agency, the broker is expected to do his or her best to remain neutral and work in both clients’ best interest.
+In a dual agency, the broker is expected to do his or her best to remain neutral and work in both clients’ best interests.
 This situation could cause a serious conflict of interest if the broker were to show favoritism to one client while pretending to represent the interests of both.

 It’s a relationship that only works if all parties trust one another and agree on the sale’s details.
 There is little ability to negotiate in a dual agency relationship because the broker is incentivized to do what’s best for both clients.